DancEd Steps Up

 Since its inception, San Pedro City Ballet has strived to provide quality dance instruction to children and youth.
 Through dance instruction and performance, we have witnessed children excel not only in their physical and emotional development, but their grades also improve.
 Many school teachers often remark that students enrolled in our program perform better in school, are more focused and healthier.

-We currently provide dance instruction at eleven public schools with over 1,400 children served in the Greater Los Angeles area.
+We currently provide dance instruction at sixteen public schools with over 1,400 children served in the Greater Los Angeles area.
 Our goal is to expand our outreach to more school sites.
 DancEd Steps Upaddresses the growing national concern regarding obesity in children and youth.
 Therefore, our program also encompasses healthy lifestyles, good nutrition habits and exercise in addition to teaching dance education and instruction.

 DancEd Steps Up’s program goals: